stackrev/vue_phonenumber_verifier/article/readme.md

 ## The Final App

-Finally, we will interact with Twilio through our App.
+Time to combine everything we did.
 Create a firestore plugin:
 ```js
 import { getFirestore, collection, addDoc } from "firebase/firestore/lite"